 SEAPOP Key Site Report 2018 (PDF)

-A summary of important activities and results from 2015.
+A summary of important results from the key site monitoring in 2018.

 SEAPOP key document 2005-2014 (PDF)

-A summary of the results of the SEAPOP programme and of the changes in the seabird populations.
+A summary of the results of the SEAPOP programme and of the changes in the seabird populations (in Norwegian only).